merps/f5-ts-sumo/README.md

 this will produce and display the deployment plan using the previously created `varibles.tfvars` file.

-Then finally to deploy the successfuly plan;
+***d)***    Then finally to deploy the successfuly plan;
 ```
 terraform apply --vars-file ../variables.tfvars
 ```

-> **_NOTE:_**  This architecture deploys two c4.2xlage PAYG BIG-IP Marketplace instances, it is recommended to perfperform a `terraform destroy --vars-file` to not incur excessive usage costs outside of free tier.
+> **_NOTE:_**  This architecture deploys two c4.2xlage PAYG BIG-IP Marketplace instances, it is recommended to perform a `terraform destroy` to not incur excessive usage costs outside of free tier.

-This deployment also covers the provisioning of the additional F5 prerequeset components so required for deployment example covered in the [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws)]
+This deployment also covers the provisioning of the additional F5 prerequeset components so required for deployment example covered in the [F5 AWAF Demo](https://github.com/merps/f5devops/f5-swg-aws)

-### SumoLogic
+### *SumoLogic*

 Provisioning of hosted collectors can be found locate [here](https://help.sumologic.com/03Send-Data/Hosted-Collectors "Hosted Collectors").
 As per archicture deployment, to configure HTTP hosted collector for the consumption of TS:

 1. [Login](https://service.sumologic.com) with Adminstrator account access.